-I wrote the following to document how I configured radios for APRS position and PulseOx oximeter data telemetry (and for me in case I forget specifics on configuring this device).
+I started this website in 2014 to document how I configured radios for APRS position and PulseOx oximeter data telemetry (and for me in case I forget specifics on configuring this device).
+My first APRS package used the ArgentData OT-USB tracker with GPS receiver and Nonin 3212 oximeter.
+Radios included Yaseu VX2 (as seen in photo on right) Kenwood TH-F6 handheld and Icom 208H mobile radio. (click image to view larger image)

 Other photos: